nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 !!!
 Note

          Amazon Elastic Cloud Computing features virtual computing environments called instances.
 These instances can vary in configurations of CPU, memory, storage, networking capacity.
 For the purposes of future tutorials, we will launch Ubuntu 20.04 Pro LTS.
-LTS releases are the ‘enterprise grade’ releases of Ubuntu and are utilised the most.
+LTS releases are the ‘enterprise grade’ releases of Ubuntu and are utilized the most.

 Click on "Launch Instance":